Day 6 – Sunday 4th June

 Tilly Book Fair and Albert Figg

-We then went to the Tilly book fair, organised each year by Stéphane Jacquet and whilst there we met veteran Albert Figg who was selling his life story which year he released in English last year and this year a French translation; an excellent read
+We then went to the Tilly book fair, organised each year by Stéphane Jacquet.
+Whilst there we met veteran Albert Figg who was selling his autobiography – an excellent read.
+He published it last year in Engish, and this year a version in French had been published.

-Whilst here we also had lunch which consisted of some rice pudding and a small cake!
+We had lunch at the fair.
+Which consisted of some of the local take on rice pudding and a small cake!
 Food was not always going to plan!

 Tracking down 1st Bn Hampshire Regiment

-We then left to take some photographs just north of the village of Hottot les Bagues where the 1st Hampshire Battalion were between the 1st and 12th of July 1944.
-As the 11th of July is the date given by some of the prisoners in the shed as the date of their capture, this was of particular interest.
-So having an aerial photograph that we collected from the National Archives on which was marked the location of the various companies of the Battalion, we took a series of photos of the locations.
-Obviously, there’s little to see following the passing of over 70 years, but the lady who owns the farm & gave us permission to go & take the photos said that there was very hard fighting in the area which resulted in her parent’s house being destroyed.
+We then went to north of the village of Hottot les Bagues in order to take some photographs.
+This was where the 1st Hampshire Battalion were located between the 1st and 12th of July 1944.
+This was of particular interest as the 11th of July is the date given by some of the men as the date of their capture.
+At the National Archives we had found an aerial photograph of the time.
+Upon which was marked the location of the various companies of the Battalion.
+We took a series of photographs of the locations shown.
+Obviously, over 70 years later, there is little to see on the ground.
+However, the lady who owns the farm, & gave us permission to go & take the photos, confirmed that there had been very hard fighting in the area.
+Resulting in the destruction of her parent’s house.

-The battery in my camera dying just after the final photograph, we headed off into Bayeux for a well-deserved meal in a traditional French restaurant.
+The battery in my camera died just after the final photograph.
+So, we headed off into Bayeux for a well-deserved meal in a traditional French restaurant.